AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 ## Gauge Types

-Curve introduced the gauge system for their CRV token emissions.
-Users lock their veCRV to vote on "weights" of different Curve liquidity pools.
 The idea with Angle gauges is to incentivize different types of liquidity pools useful to the protocol:

+- agEUR liquidity and markets
 - sanTokens owners
 - Perpetual owners
 - Liquidity pools on exchanges (like on Curve, on Uniswap)